voxels/voxels.github.io/_posts/2018-06-20-iterating-the-design-of-a-volumetric-display.markdown

 ### Using Robotics Components

-A few years later, I bought some robotics components from ServoCity and Fry's Electronics to construct a new motor housing for a hanging version of the display.
+A few years after our first attempt, I bought some robotics components from ServoCity and Fry's Electronics to construct a new motor housing for a hanging version of the display.
 I was interested in trying to see if a smaller display, with a different shape, might minimize some of the problems we experienced with the first design.
 The sketch below shows the original SketchUp screenshot for the second iteration:

 <img src="https://s3.amazonaws.com/com-federalforge-repository/public/artist/volumetric_display/robotics_components_design.jpg" width="640" alt="Robotics Design">

 Two challenges came up in this design.
-The first challenge was that I had a smaller slip ring that did not have a bore hole through the center, so I was forced to mount the slip ring outside of the rotating components, and needed to use a hollow rod to take the wires down to the LED strips.
-The hollow rod was imprecisely manufactured, and I had to use a Dremel to shave down the entire surface of the rod so that it would fit inside the bearings.
+The first challenge was that I had a smaller slip ring that did not have a bore hole through the center, so I was forced to mount the slip ring outside of the rotating components.
+I needed to use a hollow rod to take the wires down to the LED strips.
+The hollow rod I got from Amazon was imprecisely manufactured, and I shaved down the entire surface of the rod with a Dremel so that it would fit inside the bearings.

 The second challenge was attaching all the wires inside of the rotating components.
 The lengths were not idea for connections and wrapping.
 I did end up using CAT5 cable for most of the connections, and I would do this again when working at this scale.

 <img src="https://s3.amazonaws.com/com-federalforge-repository/public/artist/volumetric_display/robotics_components.jpg" width="640" alt="Robotics Components">

-The second iteration's display was in the shape of a sphere, based on some LED strips I bought from Adafruit.
-I mounted a pair of identical strips on two round mirrors mounted inside crochet frames.
+The second iteration's display was in the shape of a sphere, based solely on some LED strips I found on [Adafruit](http://adafruit.com).
+I mounted a pair of identical rings on two round mirrors mounted inside crochet frames so that light would be emitted on both sides of the rotating surface.

 <img src="https://s3.amazonaws.com/com-federalforge-repository/public/artist/volumetric_display/+spherical_display.jpg" width="640" alt="Spherical Display">